Asymptotically Efficient Distributed Estimation With Exponential Family Statistics: Introduction

 We comment briefly on the organization of the rest of the paper.
 Section~\ref{notgraph} sets up notation.
 The multi-agent sensing model is formalized in Section~\ref{subsec:sensmod}, whereas, preliminary facts pertaining to the model and assumptions are summarized in Section~\ref{subsec:prel-exp}.
 Section~\ref{subsec:alg} describes the distributed estimation approach and the main results of the paper (concerning consistency and asymptotic efficiency of the proposed approach) are stated in Section~\ref{subsec:mainres}.
 The major technical developments are presented in Section~\ref{sec:genconsest} culminating to the proofs of the main results in Section~\ref{sec:proof_main_res}.
+A detailed discussion on the implications of the major technical constructs, comparisons with existing approaches, complexity of implementation and some trade-offs is provided in Section~\ref{sec:disc}.
 Finally, Section~\ref{sec:conclusions} concludes the paper.